-6 Household Items You Should NOT Have If You Have Cats
+6 Household Items You Should Keep Away From Your Cats

 The indoor world is not an overwhelmingly dangerous place for cats.
 Most indoor cats lead long, low-risk lives.
 (The outdoor world, especially for free-roaming cats, is a different story.)